Dynamical Phase Transitions Across Slow and Fast Regimes in a Two-Tone Driven Duffing Resonator: Phase Transition Boundaries

-Although our threshold estimates capture the main features of the two-tone dynamics, notable deviations arise for negative detuning ($\Delta_{21} < 0$), where the black boundary departs significantly from the experimental/simulated transition.
-To improve this, we include resonance renormalization arising from the finite amplitude of the lower branch, $A_{\text{low}}$.
-We use Eq.~\eqref{eq:disp_shift} to define $\Omega_{l}\equiv \Omega_{r}(A_{\mathrm{low}})$ and correct Eq.~\eqref{eq:effective_Linear_drives_Omega1} to get ${F_\mathrm{eff}}_{\raisebox{-0.3ex}{$\scriptscriptstyle \Omega_l, \pm$}}$.
-The resulting blue threshold line in Fig.~\ref{fig:fig4_AvgAmp_PhaseDiagram}(c) agrees more closely with the observed transition, especially at negative detunings.
+the renormalized filtered effective drive incorporating the shift due to $A_{\mathrm{low}}$.
+The resulting blue threshold line in Fig.~\ref{fig:fig4_AvgAmp_PhaseDiagram}(c) is closer to the observed transition for negative detunings ($\Delta_{21} < 0$).
 This points to the relevance of higher-order renormalization schemes, which could eventually reconcile the effective-drive model with the full nonlinear dynamics.
 Remaining discrepancies can be traced to (i) the coarse-grained nature of the time-averaged order parameter~\eqref{eq:avg_amplitude_def}, which tends to smear transitions, and (ii) the simplifying assumptions underlying our analytical treatment, which are intended to capture the qualitative threshold rather than its exact position.
 The latter motivates the study of the problem using a multifrequency ansatz.